PilotGtec/RepData_PeerAssessment1/PA1_template.md

 ##Data Analysis

-Let's take a peek at the dataset
+Taking a peek at the data set, we have

 ```r